walmartlabs/datascope/README.md

 * Refs, such as Atoms and Vars, are supported.

 * Sequences are abbreviated; Maps, Sets, and Vectors are always fully rendered.

-* There is not (yet) a limit on how deeply Datascope will recurse through the structures.

 Using the rest of the Rhizome API, you can easily save the images to disk instead of viewing them in a frame.